 |Owner||SunStone Maritime Group AS (via SunStone Ships Inc)|

 Ocean Explorer Review

 Review of Ocean Explorer

-The patented ULSTEIN X-BOW design is one of the unusual for expedition ship features, The vessel also utilises the latest technologies in naval engeneering.
-The ship is technically managed by Cruise Management Intl, Miami.
-CMI Leisure, Miami handles hotel operations.
+The patented ULSTEIN X-BOW design is one of the unusual for expedition ships features, The vessel also utilizes the latest technologies in naval engineering.
+The ship is technically managed by Cruise Management International (Miami-based passenger vessel/fleet management company).
+CMI Leisure Miami handles hotel operations.